 Safeguarding means protecting and ensuring support and care is given to those who are particularly vulnerable to abuse or neglect.
-This could be due to their age (the elderly and the young), physical or mental ability or ill health.
+This could be due to their age; i.e. the elderly or young, physical or mental ability or ill health.

 A vulnerable adult is a person aged 18 years or over who may be unable to take care of themselves, protect themselves from abuse or from being exploited.